-The Seminar provides 42 hours of tuition, comprising 20 workshops, 5 lectures and 3 seminars.
+The Seminar provides 42 hours of tuition over two weeks, comprising 20 workshops, 5 lectures and 3 seminars.

 You'll choose two morning workshops per week.